Can I Bet On Sports In New York?

 PointsBet Sportsbook offers a 100% Deposit Match Bonus up to $250.

-William Hill Sportsbook is a powerful name in New Jersey and around the world.
-William Hill US started in 2012, but WH is operating in just about every US state with sports betting that isn’t run exclusively by the lottery.
+Caesars Sportsbook is a powerful name in New Jersey and all over the US.
+Caesars has been around since 1937 (founded in Reno, Nevada) but their online operation was launch in the early 2000s.
+Caesars is operating in just about every US state with sports betting that isn’t run exclusively by the lottery.
 This is a highly trustworthy, very visible sports betting operator and one that offers some of the fairest odds in the country.

-You can get up to a $500 Free Bet or Deposit Bonus at William Hill depending on the state.
+You can get up to a $5000 Free Bet or Deposit Bonus at Caesars depending on the state.

 Mobile sports betting has been approved in New York, but the amount of fine print and the restrictions are not going to make it as friendly for bettors as it could have been.
 Governor Andrew Cuomo did a 180 as a result of the COVID-19 pandemic and became more open to the idea of mobile and online sports betting, but put his foot down that it was going to be done his way.